Raynes/lein-bin/README.markdown

 * on windows machines only the second line is executed and the first one is seen as a comment
 * on *nix machines the first line is executed and since the `exec` command relinquishes control from the current process and replaces it with the `java -jar ...` one, the second line is never executed

+What this script does is it executes `java -jar` on itself, or rather, on the jar file the script is contained in.

 For advanced usage or to take advantage of startup accelerators such as [drip](https://github.com/ninjudd/drip), you can include a custom preamble script in place of the above snippet by using the `:preamble-script` key like so: